 These features were released over the past 3 months, as Apple pushed ten iOS 11 beta versions before the official public release of iOS 11.

-One of the most handy features Apple has improved in iOS 11 is the ability to better manage apps, files and storage space on your device.
+One of the handiest features Apple has improved in iOS 11 is the ability to better manage apps, files and storage space on your device.

-You are prompted with suitable suggestions based on app usage and other metrics, so that you can remove apps not frequently used to de-clutter and save space.
-The best addition is that you can also enable the device to automatically offload unused apps (keeping files), freeing up space for for other apps and files you do use.
+You're prompted with suitable suggestions based on app usage and other metrics, so that you can remove apps not frequently used to de-clutter and save space.
+The best addition is that you can also enable the device to automatically offload unused apps (keeping files), freeing up space for other apps and files you do use.

-iOS 11 Siri update - major speech recognition and voice improvements
+Siri updated: major speech recognition and voice improvements

-While it seems like Siri has been lagging behind since it first launched, now the virtual assistant is trained on a larger pool of data - specifically voice commands from different geographical locations - and it is certainly much more capable of understanding commands.
+Now the virtual assistant is trained on a larger pool of data -- specifically, voice commands from different geographical locations -- and she is much more capable of understanding commands.

-The dialogue between people and Siri feels much more natural, as awkwards pauses between words have been removed, and the responses are much more natural.
-On top of this, Siri learns in the background from your patterns - such as frequent news sites visited, calendar appointments and apps, such that Siri comes up with better, more personalized answers and suggestions.
+The dialogue between people and Siri feels much more natural, as awkward pauses between words have been removed, and the responses are much more natural.
+On top of this, Siri learns in the background from your patterns, such as frequent news sites visited, calendar appointments and apps, such that Siri comes up with better, more personalized answers and suggestions.

-To set up Siri, you can either train it to learn your voice and respond to “Hey Siri” or use the Home button as usual.
+To set up Siri, you can either train her to learn your voice and respond to “Hey Siri”, or use the Home button as usual.

 App builders and makers rejoice! iOS 11 is the first of Apple’s mobile operating systems to introduce screen recording as a built-in feature.